Labor Economics, Behavioral Economics, Law & Economics

 - Senior Honors Economics Thesis Presentation, An Investigation of Quality and Hype in the Market for Wine: A Panel SVAR Approach, Williams College Economics Department, May 20, 2014.
 Received Highest Departmental Honors.

 - Senior Mathematics Colloquium, Benford’s Law: How It Turns Out that One is Not the Loneliest Number, Williams College Mathematics Department, February 19, 2014.
-(Watch video here.)
+(Video here.)